 When you are looking at tax rolls at the courthouse you are looking at original records.
-If you are looking at a book of tax roll abstracts that someone compiled then you are looking at derivative records.
+However, if you are looking at an alphabetized tax roll that means someone recopied the original rolls and now you are looking at a derivative, even if it was compiled shortly after the event..
+If you are looking at a book of tax roll abstracts that someone compiled then you are also looking at derivative records.
 If you are looking at a marriage book in a courthouse you are looking at original records.
 If you are looking at a marriage index on Ancestry.com then you are looking at derivative records.

 You use derivative records to lead you to the original.
 If I find my ancestor in a marriage index the index will give me the county and the date.
 I can then write to the courthouse in that county and get a copy of the original license/certificate.
 When at all possible, you want a copy of the original.
 Compilers are human and they make mistakes.
 You will never know if what the compiler recorded is what is actually on the document unless you see it yourself.